pooyadav/LAB1/LAB1_week6/readme.md

    //printf("Main Thread: %d\n", pthread_self() );

-   and compile and execute the program to see what you observed as an output.
+   and compile and execute the program to see what did you  observe as an output.

 So this give you a bit of idea how to create and manage threads.
 There are hundreds of thread management  functions described in  `pthread.h`, so have a look on those.